 - There’s a community spirit: Being local, teams often get involved in the community.
 Take a look at our interview with Lewes FC to see what the club is doing in the Sussex town

-- New cultures are emerging: Non-league football is catching on, with interesting fan cultures surfacing, such as those St Pauli-style movements at Dulwich Hamlet and Clapton FC
+- New cultures are emerging: Non-league football is catching on, with interesting fan cultures surfacing, such as those St Pauli-style movements at Dulwich Hamlet, Clapton FC and Whitehawk.

 - The standard is good: Let’s myth-bust straight away that you’ll see bad football.
 Players like ‘Sir’ Les Ferdinand, Ian Wright, Charlie Austin, Jamie Vardy and Chris Waddle played non-league football

-The last Premier League match I went to – at the Boleyn Ground, West Ham last season – cost £55 plus booking fees.
+The last Premier League match I went to – at the Boleyn Ground, West Ham two seasons ago – cost £55 plus booking fees.
 It was OK as a spectacle but I was way up in the gods and faced a massive schlep home via a long wait in line for the tube.
-Give me grass roots football any time!
+Give me grass roots football anytime!